moo-man/WFRP4e-FoundryVTT/docs/pages/effects/effect-refactor.md

 # What is the Effect Refactor?

-Years ago, I implemented an extension to Foundry's Active Effects documents that let me (and users who learned the process) create almost any behavior I wanted for any weapon, spell, talent, etc. More specifically, it provided various "triggers" where code could be inserted.
-However, it proved rather awkward in this first stage.
+Years ago, I implemented an extension to Foundry's Active Effects documents that let me (and users who learned the process) create almost any behavior for a spell, talent, etc. More specifically, it provided various "triggers" where code could be inserted.
+However, it proved rather awkward in this initial stage.
 It was my first attempt at creating something like this, and through development of the other Warhammer systems, I iterated on the process.
 Finally with the new Foundry V11 database capabilities, it's time to bring all that development back into this system, taking what worked, and ignoring/changing what didn't, that is the Effect Refactor.

 ## What was wrong with the old version?